amnn/typed-geomlab-report/report.md

 \subsection{Annotations}

 We chose to avoid \textit{type annotations} so that we could focus on inferring the types of programs as typically written in \textit{GeomLab}.
-But, they are a useful form of statically verified documentation, and in some cases, they are necessary.
+But, they are a useful form of statically-verified documentation, and in some cases, they are necessary.
 For instance:
 ```
 define rect(w, h) = [#rect, w, h];
 ```